-- (1) The commissioner must reject the nomination of a person if the nomination form for the person is not substantially in accordance with section 105 (Candidates to be nominated). - (2) The commissioner must also reject the nomination of a person if satisfied on reasonable grounds that the name under which the person is nominated- - (a) is obscene; or - (b) is frivolous; or - (c) has been assumed for a political purpose.
+- (1) The commissioner must reject the nomination of a person if- - (a) the nomination is not substantially in accordance with section 105 (Candidates to be nominated); or - (b) the commissioner believes on reasonable grounds that the name under which the person is nominated- - (i) is obscene; or - (ii) is frivolous; or - (iii) has been assumed for a political purpose; or

-Examples for par (c)
+Examples-subpar (iii)

-- 1 A name that includes, completely or partly, the name, or an abbreviation of the name, of a political party. - 2 A name that includes a political message. - (3) The commissioner must give a person whose nomination is rejected under subsection (1) or (2) written notice of the rejection. - Note For how documents may be given, see Legislation Act 2001, pt 19.5. - (4) The notice must set out the reasons for the rejection. - Note For what must be included in a statement of reasons, see the Legislation Act, s 179. - (5) The commissioner may reject the nomination of a person only under subsection (1) or (2).
+- a name that includes, completely or partly, the name, or an abbreviation of the name, of a political party - 2 a name that includes a political message - (c) both of the following apply: - (i) the nomination was made under section 105 (2) (a); - (ii) the number of candidates nominated for an electorate by the registered officer of a registered party exceeds the number of candidates able to be nominated for the electorate under section 105A (Number of candidates nominated). - (2) If the commissioner rejects a nomination under subsection (1), the commissioner must give written notice of the rejection to- - (a) the person whose nomination is rejected; and

+- (b) for a nomination rejected under subsection (1) (c)-the registered officer of the registered party. - (3) A notice given under subsection (2) must set out the reasons for the rejection.

+Note For what must be included in a statement of reasons, see the Legislation Act. s 179.

+(4) The commissioner must not reject the nomination of a person other than under subsection (1).

-110A Candidate information to be published
+110A Publication of information about candidates

-- (1) After the declaration of candidates under section 109, a candidate may give the commissioner information about the candidate for publication under this section. - (2) The commissioner must, as soon as practicable after receiving the information, arrange for it to be published on the Elections ACT website. - (3) The commissioner must determine by lot the order of the publication of information about candidates on the Elections ACT website. - (4) Once only, within 14 days after the publication of a candidate's information, the candidate may give the commissioner revised information about the candidate. - (5) The commissioner must, as soon as practicable after receiving the revised information from the candidate, arrange for it to be published on the Elections ACT website. - (6) If the commissioner is satisfied on reasonable grounds that any information given to the commissioner for publication includes content that is obscene, defamatory or otherwise unlawful, the commissioner must not publish that part of the information. - (7) The commissioner must give a candidate whose information is not published under subsection (6), written notice of the reason for not publishing the information and the opportunity to amend the information so that it is suitable for publication. - (8) For a party candidate, the registered officer of the registered party for the candidate may act on behalf of the candidate under this section.
+- (1) The following people may ask the commissioner to publish information about a candidate, or a person nominated to be a candidate under section 105 (a nominee): - (a) the candidate; - (b) the nominee; - (c) if the candidate or nominee was nominated by the registered officer of a registered party-the registered officer. - (2) The commissioner must arrange for the information to be published on the Elections ACT website as soon as practicable after- - (a) for information about a candidate-the commissioner receives the information; or - (b) for information about a nominee-the nominee is declared to be a candidate under section 109. - (3) The commissioner must determine by lot the order of the publication of information about candidates on the Elections ACT website. - (4) Once only, within 14 days after the publication of a candidate's information, the candidate may give the commissioner revised information about the candidate.

+- (5) The commissioner must, as soon as practicable after receiving the revised information from the candidate, arrange for it to be published on the Elections ACT website. - (6) If the commissioner is satisfied on reasonable grounds that any information given to the commissioner for publication includes content that is obscene, defamatory or otherwise unlawful, the commissioner must not publish that part of the information. - (7) The commissioner must give a candidate whose information is not published under subsection (6), written notice of the reason for not publishing the information and the opportunity to amend the information so that it is suitable for publication. - (8) For a party candidate, the registered officer of the registered party for the candidate may act on behalf of the candidate under this section. - (9) In this section: